 - Family members with poor spending habits or addicts may end up squandering the money they receive.

 Contact Us Today for Help

 At Cavallo & Cavallo, our New York estate planning attorneys can meet with you to discuss whether making advance gifts to loved ones is the best option in your situation.
-Call or contact our office online and request a consultation in our Bronx or New Rochelle office today.
+Call or contact our office online and request a consultation in our Bronx or Westchester office today.